ray-project/ray/doc/source/workflows/basics.rst

 Passing nested arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Like Ray tasks, when you pass a list of task outputs to a task, the values are not resolved.
+Like Ray tasks, when you pass a list of task outputs to a task, the values are
-But we ensure that all ancestors of a task are fully executed prior to the task starting:
+not resolved.
+But we ensure that all ancestors of a task are fully executed
+before the task starts which is different from passing them into a Ray remote
+function whether they have been executed or not is not defined.

 .. code-block:: python

     @ray.remote
     def add(values: List[ray.ObjectRef[int]]) -> int:
-        # although those value are not resolved, they have been
+        # although those values are not resolved, they have been
-        # fully executed and checkpointed.
+        # *fully executed and checkpointed*.
 This guarantees exactly-once
         # execution semantics.
         return sum(ray.get(values))